 Eat a Variety of Nutritious Foods Each Day

-Varying your meals can be a great way to get a mix of different fruits and vegetables in your diet.
-Make an effort to try a couple of new foods each month and maybe you’ll find something you like!
+Varying your meals can be a great way to get a mix of different fruits and vegetables into your diet.
+Make an effort to try a couple of new foods each month and maybe you will find something you like!
 Buying this wide variety of food does not have to be an expensive endeavor either.
 The Academy of Nutrition and Dietetics has a great video explaining how to eat healthy on a budget.